 During a recession, the price of most products and services drop considerably.
 As a result, businesses that are struggling and want to off-load their products and services will sell at a lower rate.
 Smart entrepreneurs will take advantage of the situation and help their companies compete at a greater level with these businesses.
 This will help the start-up come out on top.
 With more business coming in, entrepreneurs can rethink how to find angel investors who will help put in more money to advance the company further.

 5. An upturn in the market will occur

 Any start-up that can make it through an economic recession shows its hardy spirit.
 This encourages an angel investor to invest more into the business.
 Entrepreneurs who have proven themselves and helped their company grow in such a time help show their investors that the company is ready to scale at a larger level.
 Once the economy starts to rebound investors will want to look for companies that have shown spirit and perseverance in the market.

 In the world of start-ups, there is always some upside to a negative event.
 The entrepreneurs that view an economic recession as a negative will not gain much knowledge and as such their companies will not be able to face the hardships that may come their way.
 But, entrepreneurs that do take a chance and power through these tough times are the ones that come out on top and they are the ones who will persevere.

 About Devansh Lakhani

-Director of Lakhani Financial Services, and a Chartered Accountant, he helps start-ups raise funds from his network of investors.
+Director of Lakhani Financial Services and a Chartered Accountant helps in start-ups funding India from his network of investors.
 He guides and advises start-ups to scale up by providing efficient sales, marketing, team building, and business management strategies.
-He has executed fundraising by block deals on the stock exchange and conducted IPOs and right issues on the SME platform to the tune of over Rs.
+Being a business plan consultant he has executed fundraising by block deals on the stock exchange and conducted IPOs and right issues on the SME platform to the tune of over Rs.
 50 Crore.
 He is currently working with start-ups from various sectors to help them channelize their business models and investments.